| Vietnamese Claims on the Spratly Islands (Quan Dao Truong Sa)Vietnamese Recognition and Support for China's Sovereignty Over Spratly Islands and

 from the Nansha and Xisha Islands to Hainan Island and

 Taiwan constitute a great wall for the defense of the mainland of China.
+The diplomatic note reads: "the Vietnamese government approves of of the

 declaration ... and will give all state organs concerted directives aimed at ensuring